Teoscar Hernández Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.23).
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.35).

-- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- Astros pitchers combine to give up 31 home runs (0.9 per game), the seventh-fewest in baseball.

-- France makes his first start of the season for the Astros.
+- Bielak will start for the Astros, his first of the season.

-- The righty will make his MLB debut at 28 years old.
+- The 27-year-old right-hander pitched in relief in his most recent outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.